 Welcome to Spine Online, we hope you enjoy the modules!

-For each module, low back and neck, participants will be asked to complete a pre-course survey that will be repeated at the end of the course.
+For each module, participants will be asked to complete a pre-course survey that will be repeated at the end of the course.
 This is very important to meet our certification criteria and to better understand the needs and skills of our learners.

 - Guidelines & Provincial Updates